pingu-73/ark-web-app/README.md

 - `POST /api/wallet/send`: Send a payment (either Ark or on-chain)
 - `GET /api/transactions`: Get transaction history
 - `POST /api/round/participate`: Participate in a round

+# Reamining Tasks
+1. **Commit Reveal protocol**
+- Add models for commit and reveal transactions
+- Create API endpoints for the game flow
+- Implement service functions for game logic

+2. **Game State Management**
+- Track game states (waiting for commit, waiting for reveal, completed)
+- Handle timeouts and disputes
+- Manage game history

+3. **Features**
+- proper random number generation
+- verification of commitments and reveals

+4. **Crate with Core functionality for other developers to use**